Anthony J. Albanese

-Anthony J. Albanese (The American University, 1996) was elected international second vice president at the 2020 Virtual Karnea.
-He previously served as International Secretary and was elected at the 2018 St. Louis Karnea.
+Anthony J. Albanese (The American University, 1996) was elected international vice president at the 2020 Virtual Karnea.
+He previously served as second vice president and international secretary and was first elected at the 2018 St. Louis Karnea.

 Albanese's volunteer service began in 2005 when he was appointed advisor to the Beta Lambda Chapter at Lehigh University, a position he held for six years.
 In 2008, he took on the additional responsibility of serving as an Eastern Division vice president for the Omega, Theta Chi, and Theta Tau Chapters.